teotimepacreau/Grocery-List-Randomizer-Day17-of-100DaysOfCode/README.md

 # Project goals
 - use the FormData JS object by accessing the input value with the "get" method
 - users can add item, select a random item and see a toast notification
-- when reloading items stay thanks to localStroage function, a clear function enable to clear items if wanted
+- when reloading items stay thanks to localStorage function, a clear function enable to clear items if wanted

 # 🛠️
 VanillaJS, CSS, HTML